plumed-testcenter/plumed-testcenter/pages/energy.md

 # Results

+The table below includes some of the results from the calculation.
+The columns contain:

-The table below contains the energies that were output by PLUMED and the energies that were ouptut by the MD code in its first two columns.
+1. The energies that were obtained from the MD code, $x_{md}$.
+2. The energies that were obtained from PLUMED, $x_{pl}$.
+3. The tolerances that were used when comparing these quantities, $\delta$.
+4. The values of $100\frac{|x_{md} - x_{pl}| }{ \delta }$.

-The third column is the difference between these two numbers expressed as a percentage of $tolerance.
-If the PLUMED interface is working correctly the first two columns of numbers should be identical and the third should be zero.
+If the PLUMED interface is working correctly the first two sets of numbers should be identical and the final column should be filled with zeros.